A248/LibertyBans/README.md

 ## Development Notice ##

 This program is still in development.
-It is not yet production-ready. **ArimBans will be completed and released by the end of 2019**.
+It is not yet production-ready. **ArimBans will be completed and released very soon**.

 ### For Server Owners ###